theodor85/first_scrap/README.md

 There are your extracted data in the `data` variable.

-To extract data from set of many same web-pages use the `list_handler` function:
+To extract data from list of many same web-pages use the `list_handler` function:

 ```python
 from firstscrap.listhandler import list_handler